The countdown to the holidays is on, and I’ve got just the recipe to help you wow the peeps at your cookie swap!

 - 3 C powdered sugar

-- 3 tbsp coconut oil, softened but solid at room temperature
+- 3 tablespoon coconut oil, softened but solid at room temperature

 - 1 vanilla bean